brunovell/MyProjects/ManchesterUtd_Finances/README.md

 ## Overview
 This project presents an analysis of **Manchester United's financial performance (2020–2024)** using Power BI.

 The financial data was originally published as **PDF reports** by the club.
-I extracted the information, transformed it into **Excel** using **Power Query**, and modeled the data to prepare it for visualization.
+I extracted the information, transformed it into **CSV** using **Power Query**, and modeled the data to prepare it for visualization.

 ## Features
 - Annual revenues and expenses visualizations